What Kind of Tomato Should I Grow?

 How to select varieties that will thrive in your garden

-Some like them red, some like them yellow, orange or even purple!
+Some like them red, some like them yellow, orange, or even purple.
 Some prefer tomatoes as tiny as a dime and some want them as big as a melon.
 Some like them juicy, some like them dense and pulpy.
-Fortunately, there are mroe than 700 different tomato varieties in cultivation today.
-Plenty of choices for everyone!
+Fortunately, there are more than 700 different tomato varieties in cultivation today, so there are plenty of choices for everyone.

-If you're trying to decide which tomato varieties to grow, here's what I think about:
+If you're trying to decide which tomato varieties to grow, consider these issues:

 - Determinate varieties grow to a certain height (usually 2 to 3 feet), set fruit, and then concentrate on ripening that fruit.

 - Indeterminate varieties keep growing taller and taller, setting and ripening fruit until they're killed by frost.
 These varieties require more support (from cages and stakes) and more a bit more attention from the gardener.

 If you have a limited amount of growing space — or will be growing tomatoes in a pot or a planter — you should probably select a determinate variety.
 Determinate varieties are also good for cold-climate gardeners who need to harvest their whole crop within a couple weeks.
 If you have plenty of space, prefer to pick your tomatoes over several months, and are prepared to provide sturdy support with stakes, cages or ladders, select an indeterminate variety.

 If you want to save your own seeds from one year to the next, you should plant heirloom or open-pollinated varieties.
 Seeds collected from these plants will "come true".
 This means they will grow into an identical plant the following year.
 Heirloom tomatoes, such as Brandywine, Mortgage Lifter and Arkansas Traveler, are open-pollinated varieties that have been passed on from one generation to the next.